-If you get drugs that are excluded, you must pay for them yourself.
 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)

 Here are three general rules about drugs that Medicare drug plans will not cover under Part D: